SigNoz/signoz.io/docs/operate/clickhouse/distributed-clickhouse.md

 <SigNozCloud />

 :::info
 In v0.12, SigNoz introduces support for distributed clickhouse.
-Multiple replicas for clickhouse shards are not supported in v0.12.0, please follow upcoming releases to check availability.
+Only multiple shards are supported until v0.42.

-In v0.42, support for multiple replicas for clickhouse shards is added.
+In v0.42, support for multiple replicas in distributed clickhouse is added.
 :::

 ## Prerequisites